apache/flink/docs/dev/connectors/kafka.md

     into an ObjectNode object, from which fields can be accessed using objectNode.get("field").as(Int/String/...)().
     The KeyValue objectNode contains a "key" and "value" field which contain all fields, as well as an optional "metadata" field that exposes the offset/partition/topic for this message.

+When encountering a corrupted message that cannot be deserialized for any reason, there are two options - either throwing an exception from the `deserialize(...)` method which will cause the job to fail and be restarted, or returning `null` to allow the Flink Kafka consumer to silently skip the corrupted message.
+Note that due to the consumer's fault tolerance (see below sections for more details), failing the job on the corrupted message will let the consumer attempt to deserialize the message again.
+Therefore, if deserialization still fails, the consumer will fall into a non-stop restart and fail loop on that corrupted message.

 ### Kafka Consumers Start Position Configuration